 We are taking things to another level here, as we aren’t using your top-of-the-line handsets with the best tech in the industry.
-In this test we will be using a Moto E5 Plus, which has varied prices depending on where you get it from, but it can be had unlocked from Amazon for about $200.
-Look around and you can also find it for as low as $129 (or less) from carriers like Boost Mobile, Virgin Mobile, and Metro PCS.
+In this test, we used a Moto E5 Plus, which had varied prices depending on where you get it from, but it was a budget phone that could be had for as low as $40 (the most expensive version was about $288).
+It’s nearly impossible to get now, though.

-The smartphone does offer manual mode, which I will be using almost exclusively.
-I want to have full control over as many settings as possible.
+The smartphone did offer manual mode, which I used almost exclusively.
+It’s important to have complete control over as many settings as possible.

-Back to the subject matter.
-I will not simply be taking well-composed photos for this experiment, as I want to give the phone a good chance at actually competing with world-class cameras.
-I will take these shots using multiple techniques (some of them only used by pros and enthusiasts).
-I will then take these images and give them a full edit with PC software used by serious photographers.
+I didn’t simply take well-composed photos for this experiment, as I wanted to give the phone a good chance at actually competing with world-class cameras.
+Instead, I took these shots using multiple techniques (some of them only commonly known by pros and enthusiasts).
+I then took these images and gave them a full edit.

-In this case I will be sticking to Adobe Lightroom CC, because it is an app available on mobile devices and has all the features its PC counterpart enjoys.
-It does require a subscription, but if you want a good free option I recommend Snapseed, which is nearly, if not just as good.
+In this case, I used Adobe Lightroom CC, because it is an app available on mobile devices and has all the features its PC counterpart enjoys.
+It requires a subscription to unlock its full functionality, but if you want an excellent free option, I recommend Snapseed, which is nearly as good.

-For the first test, I will replicate a couple Android Q images I recently made for Android Authority.
-These will be shot in my studio, in a controlled environment, under the exact same circumstances.
-We will also compare these with the original shots, which were taken with a full-frame Nikon D610 DSLR camera.
+I replicated a couple of Android Q images I made for Android Authority for the first test.
+These were shot in my studio, in a controlled environment, under the same circumstances.
+We then compared these with the original shots taken with a full-frame Nikon D610 DSLR camera.

-Truth is, even for a pro it would be hard to tell these shots were taken on a phone if they weren’t sitting next to a nearly identical DSLR shot.
-There are plenty of differences a keen eye will see in the details, though.
+The truth is, even for a pro, it would be hard to tell these shots were taken on a phone if they weren’t sitting next to a nearly identical DSLR shot.
+A keen eye will see plenty of differences in the details, though.

-Shooting RAW on a full frame DSLR gives you much more data right off the bat.
-Take the first image as an example.
-There is more detail on the table’s surface, as well as the phone.
-Not to mention color accuracy is a bit more on-spot.
+Shooting RAW on a full-frame DSLR gives you much more data right off the bat.
+Take the first images as an example.
+There is more detail on the table’s surface and the phone.
+Not to mention color accuracy is a bit more spot-on.
 Dynamic range is far superior, as the photo displays many more color variances and shades.

-Another obvious difference is in depth of field.
-Of course my huge $800, 105mm, f/2.8, macro lens will create a smoother bokeh (blurry background).
-The phone picture actually has no natural blur at all; I had to recreate it while editing and it doesn’t look half as good.
+Another noticeable difference is the depth of field.
+Of course, my huge $800, 105mm, f/2.8, macro lens will create a smoother bokeh (blurry background).
+The phone’s picture has no natural blur; I had to recreate it while editing, and it doesn’t look half as good.

-My wife is looking for a new job and needs a headshot, so I thought adding this photo to the experiment would be a good chance to see what the Moto E5 Plus can do in terms of portrait photography.
+My wife was looking for a new job and needed a headshot, so I thought adding this photo to the experiment would be a good chance to see what the Moto E5 Plus can do in portrait photography.

 Not too shabby, right?
-There are a few things I can definitely complain about.
-The software did sharpen the photo a bit too much, which is common in most smartphones.
+There are a few things I can complain about.
+The software sharpened the photo too much, which is common in most smartphones.
 Dynamic range is lacking, as the shadows caused by the hair are significantly stronger than when taken with a more sophisticated camera.
-There was also some artifacts that were hard to clear.
+Some artifacts were hard to clear.
 Regardless, I say this is still perfectly good LinkedIn material!

 It’s time to get out of the studio!
-I am sure you have heard of the huge migrant caravan that made its way from Central America all the way to Northern Mexico.
-Many of these people currently hang around shelters and the US/Mexico border, which extends all the way into the ocean, as we can see in this image.
+You probably heard of the huge migrant caravan that made its way from Central America to Northern Mexico.
+Many of these people lived in shelters and would spend time around the US/Mexico border, which extends all the way into the ocean, as we can see in this image.

-It’s a very interesting situation to capture, and a very hot topic.
+It was a fascinating situation to capture, and a very hot topic.
 I wanted to bring the Moto E5 Plus with me and this image is the result of one of my trips to Tijuana.

-Let’s run a little experiment.
 Most modern smartphone cameras have High Dynamic Range (HDR).
-While manufacturers swear by their implementation of this complex technique, it still gets nowhere close to what you can do if you learn the technique and apply it manually.
+While manufacturers swear by their implementation of this complex technique, it still gets nowhere close to what you can do if you learn to do HDR manually.

 Essentially, HDR accomplishes a balanced exposure throughout the frame.
 This is done by shooting multiple images at different shutter speeds.
 The idea is that each photo will expose for different light levels.
 This image conglomerate is then merged, becoming a single photo with much more information in both the bright and dark sections.

 Whether phones actually follow this process or not, the truth is results are rarely up to par.
-For this section, I have decided to compare the Moto E5 Plus’ built-in HDR feature against some “real” HDR photos.
+I decided to compare the Moto E5 Plus’ built-in HDR feature against some “real” HDR photos for this section.
 I took multiple shots with the Moto E5 Plus, merged them in Lightroom, and edited the results.
-Let’s compare!

 Manually assembled HDR photos are more evenly exposed, contain much more detail, and look significantly less artificial.
 The difference is astounding.
 If you are serious about HDR results, take your time to learn how to actually do manually.
 As you can see above, any camera will do it well, even a smartphone one.